-The Master of Science in Health Education and Behavior is designed for students seeking either an advanced practitioners degree, a career in healthcare or are interested in research.
-There are Thesis, Non-Thesis and Project In Lieu of Thesis options.
+The Master of Science (MS) in Health Education and Behavior (HEB) is designed for students seeking either an advanced practitioners degree, a career in healthcare or are interested in research.
+Upon completion of the MS graduate program curriculum requirements, students are eligible to register and sit for the national Certified Health Education Specialist (CHES®) examination administered by the National Commission for Health Education Credentialing, Inc. The MS Degree includes Thesis, Non-Thesis and Project In Lieu of Thesis options.

 The 30-credit, Non-Thesis Option in the Master of Science in Health Education and Behavior degree program is designed for students seeking an advanced practitioner’s degree.
 A distinctive feature of this option allows students to choose a minimum of 15 credits of HSC elective coursework that matches their personal and professional interests, and allows them to plan a program that achieves their goals.
 The degree prepares health education specialists to work in local, state, and federal health agencies, voluntary health organizations, patient care settings, and private industry.
 The degree also can assist students seeking a competitive edge when applying to graduate and professional schools, particularly in the health professions.
 Full-time students can complete this M.S. option in one year.